Gloria0987/Intermediate-HTML-Concepts/README.md

 1.Extremely inefficient at storing complex image.

 If your image is supposed to be photo-realistic, or it has fine detail or texture (“[grunge textures](https://unsplash.com/s/photos/grunge-texture)” are a great example), then SVGs are the wrong tool for the job.

+Typically, you will not want to create SVGs from scratch in your code.
+Most often, you will download the file or copy the code either from a website or from an image editor that can create them (Adobe Illustrator and Figma are two popular apps that can create SVGs).
+However, it’s pretty common to download an SVG and want to tweak or adjust it just a little bit, so knowing what all the bits and pieces are, and how they work is very useful.

+1.**xmlns** - stands for “XML NameSpace”.
+This specifies what dialect of XML you’re using–in our case, that dialect is the SVG language spec.
+Without it, some browsers will not render your image or will render it incorrectly.

+2.**viewBox** - defines the bounds of your SVG.
+When you have to define the positions of different points of the elements in your SVG, this is what that’s referencing.
+It also defines the aspect ratio and the origin of your SVG.
+So it’s doing quite a lot!
+Be sure to play around with different values in the example above to get a feel for how it affects the shapes.

+3.**class**, **id** - these attributes function just like they do in HTML.
+Using these in SVGs allows you to easily target an element via CSS or JavaScript, or to reuse an element via the use element.

+4.Elements such as**ircle,rect,path and text** defined by the SVG namespace.
+These are our basic building-blocks.
+Although you can make extremely complex images with SVG, they are mostly created with just a dozen or so of these basic elements.